 In general, “qualifying income” refers to the income that you are using to qualify for a home loan.
 The most common sources of income are a primary full-time job, social security, or disability.
 Child support, alimony, or other acceptable sources may also be used.

-You may have other sources of income that can’t be used.
+You may have other sources of income that can’t be used for qualifying.
 This could include income from recently starting a part-time job, for example, or from a business that you’ve just started.
 You may also have other income sources that don’t meet the program’s requirements.

-Your DTI (debt-to-income) ratio uses your qualifying income.
-This determines how much you can borrow.
+Your DTI (debt-to-income) ratio uses only your qualifying income.
+This ratio determines how much you can borrow.

 As discussed, USDA loans look at “qualifying income” to determine how much you can borrow, just like other loan programs.
 With a USDA loan, however, there are additional requirements on your “total household income”.
 This cannot exceed the program’s income limits.